 Further benefits of the MedEntry UCAT 2-day workshop include:

 Attending a MedEntry UCAT Preparation Workshop is an invaluable opportunity that will allow you to achieve your best score possible on the UCAT.

 Yes!
 Interviews are a crucial aspect of the selection process for entry into health science courses.
 In some universities, interviews are weighted at more than 50% of the total selection criteria.
 Most people focus on their GPA, study for the UCAT but do not prepare for the interview.
-Hence we find students who have perfect GPA/Y13 score and perfect UCAT (100%), but not being offered a place medicine.
+Hence we find students who have perfect GPA/Y13 score and perfect UCAT (99%), are not being offered a place medicine.
 Such people go to the interview thinking its just a 'chat'.
 Chat may be, but its the most important chat that will change the course of your life!